alphagov/specialist-publisher/README.md

 Attachments are sent to and then handled by Asset Manager.
 When an attachment is uploaded, Asset Manager will scan the attachment for viruses and then return a URL from which the attachment can be viewed.

 The original [Specialist-Pubisher](https://github.com/alphagov/specialist-publisher) contained Manuals and Finders in the same application.
 Currently Manuals are still being served by the original Specialist-Publisher.
-It is likely that as a future part of the rebuild, manuals will be separated out into their own application.
+As a future part of the rebuild, manuals will be separated out into their own application.

 ### Live (but flagged as pre-production)
 * [UTAAC Decisions](https://www.gov.uk/utaac-decisions)